Earn a graduate degree in cyber security

 Students with a non-computer science background

 Entrance into the cyber security program is open to all students holding a bachelor’s degree without regard to major.
-It is not necessary to have any previous computer science coursework to be admitted, but students must have some basic computer science knowledge and will be required to take leveling courses.
+It is not necessary to have any previous computer science coursework to be admitted, but students must have some basic computer science knowledge and may be required to take undergraduate computer science courses to raise your baseline skill set.
+Our program requires a GPA of 3.0 or higher in all leveling computer science courses (CSCI 1302, CSCI 2302 and CSCI 3302) and a B or higher in all leveling computer science courses.

-All cyber security students are required to complete 30 hours of graduate level courses, which include 15 hours from required courses and the remaining hours from general cyber security graduate courses and thesis research.
+All cyber security students are required to complete 36 hours of graduate level courses, which includes 15 hours from required courses, 12 hours general cyber security electives graduate courses and 6 hours of graduate statistics.
+In addition, students either complete 3 hours from an approved cyber security internship or an original research project with a graduate faculty member.
 A complete list of courses and instructions on how to apply are available on the Graduate Bulletin.